-Last year when United Reggae asked the venerable Junior Murvin which younger artists he admired he had high praise for Singing Melody who likewise acknowledged the older man's influence on his voice.
-As if on cue, for 2012 the member of the harmony group L.U.S.T. has released his first solo album in ten years.
+Last year when United Reggae asked the venerable Junior Murvin which younger artists he admired he had high praise for Singing Melody - messages.
+He's even joined by who likewise acknowledged U Roy for the jaunty Smile (not the older man's influence on to be confused with the Dadhis voice.
+As if on cue, for 2012 dy deejay's duet with Sandra the member of the harmony Cross of the same name) while group L.U.S.T. has released his first solo album in ten years.
+Mr Vegas-like Wi Set Di Trend.

-In the early 1970s singers like Jimmy Cliff, Nicky Thomas and Alton Ellis sang songs that paid tribute to American soul music.
-'They Call Me Mr Melody' is a continuation of that tradition except its subject draws on the more sophisticated contemporary balladeering styles that "rough and ready" old soul purists eschew.
-There's straight up 2000s R&B in the mode of an R Kelly or Calvin Harris (opener No More) post Dropleaf one-drop-pop (radio friendly single Collide) supper club smooth lovers (Never Get Over You) and slick gospel (closer Call On His Name).
+Jimmy Cliff, Nicky Thomas and mous output was delivered in Alton Ellis sang songs that paid a high falsetto Singing Melody tribute to American soul music. prefers a slightly lower reg-'They Call Me Mr Melody' is a ister.
+But we do hear a brief continuation of that tradition demonstration of his upper except its subject draws on range in the intro to his comthe more sophisticated contemporary balladeering styles the earthy yet sugary dancethat "rough and ready" old hall singer Stacious.
+His voice soul purists eschew.
+There's has an opulence and power mode of an R Kelly or Calvin gloss laid by Jamaican who's Harris (opener No More) post who producers Donovan Ger-Dropleaf one-drop-pop (radio main, Dave Kelly, Fatta Marfriendly single Collide) sup- shall and Skatta Burrell.
+Even per club smooth lovers (Never synth brass and strings are Get Over You) and slick gos- made to sound fat, rich and